 Provide the public with complete information, timely notice, and opportunities for continuing involvement in the 3C process and ensure that all segments of the population are able to fully participate.
-Assess the effectiveness of the current Public Participation Process and enhance the process of regional involvement supporting the objectives of the Bipartisan Infrastructure Law,
+Assess the effectiveness of the current Public Participation Process and enhance the process of regional involvement supporting the objectives of the FAST legislation.